ltatro1545/Election_Analysis/README.md

 THe updated code produced the same results as Figure 1, but neatly added relevant county information.

 ## Election Audit Summary
+The script produced during this project adequately incorporates county data into the results, though has the potential to do much more.
+First, it is important to note that the voter turnout was calculated based off of total votes received - it did not incorporate county population, which is important to note when comparing the percentage of voter turnout.
+For instance, the 2020 census report shows the following populations of each county:
+  - Arapahoe County: 655,070
+  - Denver County: 705,576
+  - Jefferson County: 582,881
+Though it may be important to calculate which county contributed the highest number of votes, there could also be a calculation to determine which county had the highest participation rate.
+This would be done by simply dividing the county vote by its population.

+Next, it may be worthwhile to look at individual subdivisions of each county (sometimes called "beats" or "zones"), and determine their voter participation.
+First, this column of information would need to be included in the csv file.
+After that, one would make a Python list to hold all of the subdivisions, a dictionary to hold each subdivision vote vote, and then assign a column to a new variable.